Differences Between XIRR and CAGR: Meaning, Formula and Examples

 - Real estate investments with fixed holding periods

-Situations where XIRR is the more appropriate method of calculating returns:
+Situations where XIRR is more appropriate:

 - When the investment has varying rates of return over the investment period